mozsearch/mozsearch/docs/analysis.md

 - `pretty`: The pretty name/identifier for this structured symbol info.
 - `sym`: The searchfox symbol for this symbol.
 - `kind`: A string with one of the following values:
-  - `enum`: TODO: I don't know that this actually is a thing we emit yet?
+  - `enum`: XPIDL enums do this at least
   - `class`
   - `struct`
   - `union`